majestic53/dasm16/README.markdown

 1. Create a new file, called __HelloWorld.asm__.
 This file will hold the assembly code, and will be used as the input file during compilation.

-2. Copy-and-paste the code below into the file:
+2. Copy-and-paste the code below into the file.

+3. Save the file and open a console window in the same directly.

+4. Use the command below to compile the code (making sure that _dasm16.exe_ is also in the same directory): `dasm16 -v -o HelloWorld.bin HelloWorld.asm`

+######Code:

 ```asm
 ; Assembler test for DCPU